 “Alright who’s ready to worship the Lord this morning?”
 That’s the weekly expression we are all used to hearing from our worship leader on Sundays in the church building.
 The worship leader sings, they connect with the congregation, and they are the designated person that God uses before the sermon.
 It’s the idea we all have been taught.
 Not explicitly of course, because there is no doctrinal teaching in the church that has ever said the worship leader is the singer.
 We have just always assumed that and are taught in a subliminal way.
 But what if we are wrong about worship leaders?
 And maybe even worse, what if it stems from a place of the wrong understanding of worship?
-Let me explain this further
+Come take a look with me.

 1 Samuel 10:5-6